SaarGab/Neuronics_GIS_Assignment/README.md

 OUT_FOLDER - Should contatin the path to your ArcGIS Pro project folder, which you must have write access to (e.g. r"C:\Users\Saar\Documents\ArcGIS\Projects\MyProject").

+Afterwards, please CLOSE the project and then run the code attached.

 The code does the following:

 A. Loads and displays the orthophoto layer “World_Imagery_basemap” in the ArcGIS Pro Project.
 Source of the orthophoto layer: